henrik42/solo/README.md

         Connection opened on 0.0.0.0 port 4005.

-* __solo.swank__: Since we want to "use Swank in production" (as part of our application without Leiningen), we use the `run` task to execute `-main` function in `solo-project/src/clj/solo/swank.clj` which start the swank server -- like this:
+* __solo.swank__: Since we want to "use Swank in production" (as part of our application without Leiningen and the Swank plugin), we use the `run` task to execute `-main` function in `solo-project/src/clj/solo/swank.clj` which start the swank server -- like this:

         solo-project$ lein run -m solo.swank